 Harsh as their new life in the city became, there was one advantage for the new urban poor over their old life in the countryside.
 In the new cities the once rural and now urban poor found themselves in strategic concentration, and by 1850 their plight had become elevated into an international “social problem.”
 For millennia poor people had been starving and dying on the land, known only to themselves and God.
 But in the city they suddenly became visible, not just as individuals that could be enlisted and taxed, but as a problem that demanded to be solved.

 The model of human sociality described by Alan Page Fiske is not a mechanical world; it is not driven only by force.
 If Communal Sharing is to work, people must share notions of appropriate sharing, and according to Elinor Ostrom, must share a common agreement about the right way to share.
 If Equality Matching is to work, people must share notions of the right way to exchange favors.
 If Market Pricing is to work, people must agree to cooperate truthfully and faithfully.
-People want to live in an intersubjective lifeworld, not in the mechanical wasteland of a system.
-What is needed is a moral system to guide people in their social actions and interactions.
+People want to live in the intersubjective lifeworld of Habermas, not in the mechanical wasteland of a Newtonian system.
+What is needed is a moral framework that stops short of systemic domination to guide people in their social actions and interactions.

 Jonathan Haidt in The Righteous Mind set about trying to understand just that: how people form the moral judgments that bind the participants in human social interaction.
 He found that people do not use reason to form moral ideas.
 They have moral instincts and they use their reasoning minds to rationalize their instincts.
 Moreover they do not use their reason to analyze their instincts; they use reason to criticize the moral judgments and behaviors of other people, and so he confirms the analysis of Horkheimer and Adorno that reason seeks to dominate.

 Haidt found that people use their moral instincts to judge human action in six ways.
-He defined each moral instinct by identifying a moral axis: care/harm, fairness/cheating, loyalty/betrayal, authority/subversion, sanctity/degradation, and liberty/oppression.
+He defined each moral instinct by identifying its moral axis: care/harm, fairness/cheating, loyalty/betrayal, authority/subversion, sanctity/degradation, and liberty/oppression.

 There is also a liberty/oppression axis that operates in tension with the authority/subversion axis and is an active resistance to authority.
 It is clear that Haidt’s taxonomy of moral axes intersects with Page’s matrix of sociality.